 The first time I understood technology to be a creative medium was in my tenth-grade digital photography class.

-In my early experience with it, technology was mostly using as a substitute for non-digital activities with assignments for typing practice, looking up books in the school library, and working with Word or PowerPoint.
+In my early experiences with it, technology was mostly used as a substitute for non-digital activities with assignments for typing practice, looking up books in the school library, and working with Word or PowerPoint.
 Toward the end of middle school, I started embracing technology as a way to supplement my research, connect with friends online (RIP AIM), and read the occasional news article too.
 I was mostly just a consumer of technology, seeing it as a means to an end.

 This was until Spring semester in my high school’s digital photography class that I began to see technology as a creative medium.
 I was equally as fascinated and stumped by Photoshop, and as someone lacking any artistic ability, this was the first time in my life I felt empowered to create and excited to hang my work on the halls of my high school.
 So, if I had to choose, it was in that class where the value of technology clicked for me.